A folklore world to step into whenever life feels a bit flat.

 APPLEDOWN VILLAGE

 Where the magic comes home with you.
-Fairy gardens & enchanted nooks, kitchen magic & cocktails, beautiful things for your everyday life.
-This is where Mossvale meets the real world.
+Come here to bring it into your actual, everyday life.
+Fairy gardens, seasonal cocktails, and small rituals made with your own hands.
+This is where Mossvale meets your real world.

 Every world has its characters.
 Mossvale has rather a lot of them.
 There's Edith of the Wild Moors, who knows which paths to avoid & never tells you the full story.
 There's Matlock Emberwick, the candle maker who gathers scents from places most people wouldn't think to look.
 There's Colin the Crow, who sees everything & mentions most of it at entirely the wrong time.